robertadelima/memory-allocation-simulator/README.md

-# memory-allocation-simulator
+# Memory Allocation Simulator
-This project is a memory allocation simulator developed for an Operating Systems (OS) class, using the First Fit algorithm.
+This project is a memory allocation simulator developed for an Operating Systems (OS) class.

+## Algorithms:
+First Fit, Best Fit and Worst Fit are all three implemented, so their efficency can be simulated and compared.

 ## Project requirements: